Wow Philippines: Impact and legacy

 Between 2007 and 2012, foreign visits in the Philippines increased from about 3 million to 4.27 million.
 The campaign also generated 2,800-4,000 jobs.

 A remake of "Biyahe Tayo" was produced in 2011 and was re-titled as "Pilipinas, Tara Na!" and also had expanded lyrics with the addition of other artists including Pepe Smith, Zsa Zsa Padilla, Martin Nievera, Jaya, Kitchie Nadal, Kyla, Jay R, Christian Bautista, Billy Crawford, Aiza Seguerra, Nikki Gil, Yeng Constantino and Sam Concepcion among others, with additional spoken parts from Dolphy and Manny Pacquiao.
 A few of the artists were absorbed from the original version such as Gibbs, Alcasid, Jim Paredes and Boboy Garovillo (of the APO Hiking Society) and Villegas.

+The campaign was also supported through music releases.
+In 2009, singer-actress Sheryl Cruz released the album There's No Place Like Home under Wow Music, a label associated with the campaign.
+Its lead single, "Luzviminda", was used as a theme song for the Department of Tourism's WOW Philippines campaign.

 Reception

 In 2003, the Wow Philippines campaign was named as the Best Marketing Effort of a National Tourism Organization in the overall category in 2002 at the Internationale Tourismus Bourse.